top of page

 To produce a defensible ALTA/NSPS Land Title Survey, our team at Apex Land Surveying and Mapping LLC must complete several critical steps:

 This process is designed to provide a clear, accurate representation of the property for lenders, title companies, attorneys, and property owners.
-And unlike a basic boundary survey, an ALTA/NSPS Land Title Survey identifies not only the property’s boundaries, but also easements, rights-of-way, areas of concern (encroachments), improvements, and any title-related conditions that may impact ownership or future land use.
+Unlike a basic boundary survey, an ALTA/NSPS Land Title Survey identifies not only the property’s boundaries but also easements, rights-of-way, areas of concern (encroachments), improvements, and any title-related conditions that may impact ownership or future land use.

 Because of the complexity involved, rushing any one of these steps increases the risk of incomplete or inaccurate results.
 This ultimately delays a closing or development project rather than speeding it up.